citrineos/citrineos.github.io/docs/apis/ocpi-api.md

 # Authentication

-Every API request must include an `Authorization` header with a Base64-encoded Bearer token, where the original value should match a Tenant Partner's server token.
+Every API request must include an `Authorization` header with a Base64-encoded Token, where the original value should match a Tenant Partner's server token.

 ```
-Authorization: Bearer <your-Base64-encoded-token>
+Authorization: Token <your-Base64-encoded-token>
 ```

 # API